CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

   + As part of the investigation, Tracy’s iPhone was taken into custody.
   + Digitech, Inc. was tasked with investigating evidence relevant to the aforementioned conspiracy.

-Described in further detail with-in the report, the following findings were made:
+Described in further detail with-in my report, the following findings were made:

   + Evidence shows that Tracy and her brother, Pat, colluded with an unidentified third-party using the alias 'King kthings' and email 'throne1966@hotmail.com' in a plot to steal collectible stamps from the National Gallery.